aws-samples/aws2tf/README.md

 + Creates the requited *.tf configuration files in the "generated" directory
 + Performs the necessary 'terraform import' commands
 + And finally runs a 'terraform plan'
++ Optionally if tfsec is installed - produces a security report

 ----